 In the fall of 2009, OCRRA began the Blue Ribbon Recycler Program to recognize businesses that demonstrate recycling excellence in the workplace.
 Each applicant to the program must meet specific criteria in regards to recycling, such as providing recycling containers for all employees and purchasing recycled paper.
 Once a Recycling Specialist determines that a business qualifies, it receives a certificate from OCRRA and recognition on the OCRRA website.
 If a business does not meet all criteria, it provides an opportunity to identify areas for improvement.
-The Blue Ribbon Recycler Program is an incentive for businesses to achieve recycling excellence by offering them recognition that they can then share with their clients and customers.
-To date, there are 57 certified Blue Ribbon Recyclers, 17 of which were awarded in 2011.
+The Blue Ribbon

+Recycler Program is an incentive for businesses to achieve recycling excellence by offering them recognition that they can then share with their clients and customers.
+To date, there are 61 certified Blue Ribbon Recyclers.